 - You operate primarily through a brick-and-mortar store

 Ultimately, Shopify POS excels in its tight integration with Shopify’s eCommerce platform, making it ideal for businesses with an online presence.
-On the other hand, Lightspeed POS shines with its powerful inventory management software, reporting, and industry-specific features, catering better to larger businesses or those in the retail and hospitality sectors.
+On the other hand, Lightspeed POS shines with its powerful inventory management software, reporting, and industry-specific features.

 Shopify POS vs Lightspeed: Pricing, Costs, Fees, and Hardware